portals-project/vldb2023demo/shoppingcart.md

     .freeze()
 ```

-Once this application is launched, then the inventory will be executing, and accessible as a service from other applications (both in a local deployment, but also in a remote runtime if it has valid access).
+Once this application is launched, the inventory will execute and be accessible as a service from other applications (both in a local deployment, but also in a remote runtime if it has valid access).
 Other applications can access both the streams of this application (`inventory.stream`), but also the exposed portal service as in the following section.

 ### The Cart Task and Workflow